Millie-10/Cyclistic-Bike-Share/README.md

 understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, the team will design a new marketing strategy to convert casual riders into annual members.

+#### **Business** **Task**

+How do annual members and casual riders use Cyclistic bikes differently?
+Use Cyclistic’s historical trip data to analyze and identify trends.

+#### **Key** **Stakeholders**

+      Lily Moreno
+      Cyclistic marketing analytics team
+      Cyclistic executive team

+#### **Data** **Background**

+The data is a public data made available by Motivate International Inc. under this license (https://www.divvybikes.com/data-license-agreement).
+For the sake of privacy, riders personal identifiable information were not included.This is a link to the dataset: (https://divvy-tripdata.s3.amazonaws.com/index.html).

+I downloaded the previous 12 months of Cyclistic trip data (April 2020-March 2021).
+I unzipped and created a folder in my desktop to house the files.

+R was chosen to analyze the data due to the size of the dataframe.